kyamagu/js-segment-annotator/README.md

  * Written in vanilla Javascript.
 No jQuery dependency.
  * Pure client-side implementation of image segmentation.

-A browser must support HTML canvas element to use this tool.
+A browser must support HTML canvas to use this tool.

 There is an online demo at
 http://vision.cs.stonybrook.edu/~kyamagu/js-segment-annotator/ .